 This single appliance has made cooking faster and more convenient.
 (Even my husband has taken to using it!)
 I love that I can cook steel-cut oats for breakfast in a fraction of the time it would take on the stovetop, make rice to go with a last-minute stir-fry is in minutes, and slow-cook a stew.
 In fact, it’s even taken the place of my slow cooker, which has since been moved out of the kitchen.

-At some point over the past eight months, without realizing it was happening, I completely fell in love with my Instant Pot.
+At some point, during the course of eight months, without realizing it was happening, I completely fell in love with my Instant Pot.
 Yes, the very one I was so skeptical about in the beginning.
 I now understand all the praise and rave reviews I read months ago, and I feel the very same way myself.

 My Favorite Ways to Use the Instant Pot

 Related Video: How to Cook Eggs in an Electric Pressure Cooker

 What about you?
 Do you love your Instant Pot as much as I love mine?